What we say:

 If a low price and central location are the most important factors in your decision on where to stay in Singapore, the Porcelain Hotel should be on your shortlist.
 For just S$120-180 per night you can stay in one of their stylish shoeboxes in the heart of Chinatown.

 In total, there are 138 guestrooms ranging from standard single rooms to suites with soaking tubs.
-The rooms feel quite new and have all mod cons including air-con, flatscreen TV, mini-bar and coffee/tea maker.
+The rooms feel quite new, are well kept, and have all mod cons including air-con, flatscreen TV, mini-bar and coffee/tea maker.
 That said, what will strike you most about the rooms is how ridiculously small they are.

 The layout of the room we viewed was so compact that you could literally brush your teeth in bed – the sink was behind the bed, the phone and TV were on a ledge at the food of the bed and there was a separate washroom with a shower and toilet.
 The only place to store luggage is under the bed and the “closet” is a hook on the wall with a few hangers.
 We were further surprised to learn we had seen a relatively spacious Deluxe Queen room – a standard single room is just eight square metres.